xuanhieu073/laslesvpn-landing-page/README.md

 # laslesvpn-landing-page
-lasles vpn landing page with responsive so you can access the website by multitiple devices. the demo at url: https://xuanhieu073.github.io/laslesvpn-landing-page/
+lasles vpn landing page with responsive so you can access the website by any device. the demo at url: https://xuanhieu073.github.io/laslesvpn-landing-page/